N129BZ/chartmaker/README.md

 7.) go do something else, the process will take several hours to complete.

 ### Settings.json
-The application has several user editable settings.
-By default, the appropriate chart date will be automatically selected
+Since the FAA publishes charts 20 days *before* the official chart date, this application will "automatically" select
-from the list of official FAA chart dates in the settings file.
-Alternatively, you can pass a valid chart date argument
+the appropriate chart date from the list of official FAA chart dates in the settings file.
+Alternatively, you can pass
-when launching the application, in the format ***-d MM-dd-YYYY***.
-Valid chart dates are contained in settings.json.
+a valid chart date argument when launching the application, in the format ***-d MM-dd-YYYY***.

-*  For example, the zoom range value can be in the format ***-z n-n***, or you can use a single zoom level ***n***
+*  For example, the zoom range value can either be in the format **n-n**, or you can use a single zoom level **n**
-*  You can also change the ***tiledImageQuality*** setting for an even smaller mbtiles file.
+*  You can also change the **tiledImageQuality** setting for an even smaller mbtiles file.
-*  To save disk space, you can set ***cleanMergeFolderAtQuantize*** to true.
+*  To save disk space, you can set **cleanMergeFolderAtQuantize** to true.
    *  The merge folder can end up being as fat as 13 gigabytes for the entire chart set
    *  Quantized images are preserved in their own folder, these will be less than 1/3 the size of the merge folder
-*  To preserve all of the processing folders, you can set ***renameWorkFolderOnCompletion*** to true.
+*  To preserve all of the processing folders, you can set **renameWorkAreaOnCompletion** to true.
    *  This setting will rename the **workarea** folder to include the processed chart date.

 ***(See details below in additional information for the all application settings.)***